lmweber/nnSVG/README.md

 ## Installation

-The development version of the package can be installed from GitHub:
+The development version of the package can be installed from GitHub as follows, including updated versions of dependencies:

 ```
+remotes::install_github("drighelli/SpatialExperiment")
+remotes::install_github("lmweber/STexampleData")
+install.packages("BRISC")
 remotes::install_github("lmweber/nnSVG")
 ```